capitankl/fusion-round-rect/readme.md

 ## Description

 Creates a rounded square at a point.
 Same as creating a center rectangle, filleting all the corners and giving dimensions to the length, width and fillet radius.
 The shape can be handled then as if these operations were done in the drawing.
+The default measurements correspond to the ones of a carriage bolt neck.

 ## Instalation